Django’s primary deployment platform is WSGI, the Python standard for web servers and applications.

 The key concept of deploying with WSGI is the application callable which the application server uses to communicate with your code.
 It’s commonly provided as an object named application in a Python module accessible to the server.

 The startproject command creates a file <project_name>/wsgi.py that contains such an application callable.

 It’s used both by Django’s development server and in production WSGI deployments.

 WSGI servers obtain the path to the application callable from their configuration.
-Django’s built-in servers, namely the runserver and runfcgi commands, read it from the WSGI_APPLICATION setting.
+Django’s built-in server, namely the runserver command, read it from the WSGI_APPLICATION setting.
 By default, it’s set to <project_name>.wsgi.application, which points to the application callable in <project_name>/wsgi.py.